 Safety cameras remind everyone to do the right thing so whānau can get home safely.
 You won't have to pay any infringement fees if you travel within the speed limit.

-When you enter a fixed safety camera area, signs will remind you to travel within the speed limit and respect red lights.
+When you enter a fixed safety camera area, signs will remind you to travel at safe speeds and respect red lights.

 Waka Kotahi doesn't receive any funds from safety cameras.
 Infringement fees go into the Government Consolidated Fund.